theocerutti/CPool_Day_2018/README.md

 ## Description

-Voici tous les projets réalisé pendant la piscine d'Epitech Montpellier.
+All CPool_Project from Epitech Montpellier.

 ### Types de projets

-Rush : Projet à faire en groupe de deux.
-1 demi-journée pour faire le projet.
+Rush : Project to do in groups of two.
+8h to do the project.
-Days : Exercices du jour, apprentissage de nouvelles notions.
+Days : Daily exercices -> learn new concepts
-Projets : Tree, match-nmatch, Bistro-matic : les plus gros projets de la piscine, bistro-matic étant le projet final de cette piscine.
+Projets : Tree, match-nmatch, Bistro-matic : the biggest projects of CPool, bistro-matic being the final project of this Pool.
 ## Bistro-matic

-Projet par groupes de 3.
+Project in groups of 3.
-Le principe de ce projet est de créer une calculette gérant aisément les nombres infinis.
+The goal of this project is to create a calculator managing infinite numbers.
-Projet composé de plusieurs parties :
+Project composed in some parts:
 - evalexpr
 - infinadd/less
 - infinmult
 - infindiv
 - infinmodul

-### Auteurs de la bistro-matic
+### Authors of the Bistro-matic

 * **Cyril Begard**
 * **Antoine Maillard**